Farm School NYC

-Farm School NYC offers urban agriculture training through a two-year certificate program as well as a wide range of individual courses.
+Farm School NYC offers urban agriculture training through a certificate program as well as a wide range of individual courses.
 Our courses are taught by experts in the field and focus on a wide range of topics from social justice issues, to urban planting techniques, to grassroots community organizing.
 Through engaging, place-based education, Farm School classes cultivate future leaders in NYC's food justice movement.

 How do I take classes at Farm School NYC?

 There are two ways to take classes at Farm School; through the Certificate in Urban Agriculture Program or through Individual Course Enrollment.
 We are not accepting applications for the Certificate Program at this time, but visit the Certificate Program page for more information.
 We will be announcing several Individual Courses for 2014 - 2015, including Training of Trainers, which is open for registration now!